MakerDojoInc/promptly-docs/concepts.md

 Using endpoints, users can version their prompts and model parameters, track their changes and performance across different versions.
 This allows users to easily manage them in production.

-### Apps

-Promptly apps are high level abstracts that allow users to chain multiple LLM backends together to create complex workflows and applications.
-Apps are built using a no-code visual editor and can be used to generative AI applications like chatbots, summarizers, etc., Along with a visual editor, Promptly also provides a code editor to allow users to write custom code to extend the functionality of the apps.
-Apps can be deployed as web apps, chat widgets or as REST API that can be called from other services like [Zapier](https://zapier.com) for richer integrations.